It read: “Are you ready to charge what your worth this year?”

 Notice the error yet?
 Well, obviously, I didn’t catch it before I pushed the “send” key.
 Off it went into cyberspace – typo and all.

-Imagine my embarrassment when I received an opt-out request and the reason provided was “Use of ‘your’ when it should have been ‘you’re’ in an e-mail subject line.”
+Imagine my embarrassment when I received an opt-out request and the reason the reader provided was “Use of ‘your’ when it should have been ‘you’re’ in an e-mail subject line.”

 She was right.
 I had missed a classic error often made by others and my face turned red when I read her message.
 However, I’m grateful because it also prompted this blog about contractions and how they’re commonly misused.